ArokhSlade/skippebble/readme.md

 ## Production Learnings
 Time lost to sickness cannot be recovered and must be accounted for in advance.
 Production information presented in a sleek, visual manner can be more effective than comprehensive, detailed backlogs
-(for our Post Production sprint we chose a table on Miro to our Taiga taskboard).
+(for our Post Production sprint we chose a table on Miro over our Taiga taskboard - for extra agility).